Qrama/layer-opentsdb/README.md

 juju deploy cs:~tengu-team/opentsdb-0
 ```
 For OpenTSDB to work relations are needed with Zookeeper and HBase.
 Add the relations
-when you got HBase and Zookeeper running .
+when you got HBase and Zookeeper running:
-Then you need to add the relations:
 ```sh
 juju add-relation opentsdb hbase juju add-relation opentsdb zookeeper